MHCommunity/mousehunt-improved/README.md

     - Whisker Woods Rift (Rage)
     - Zokor (District and stealth remaining)
     - Zugzwang's Tower (Amplifier remaining and progess)

-- Hover Profiles
-  - Hover over a friend's name in your journal, inbox, or elsewhere and get a mini-profile popup with all their stats, interaction buttons, and everything you'd expect.
-- Image Upscaling
-  - Uses high-res images with transparent backagrounds across the entire MH interface.
-- Inline Wiki
-  - Clicking 'Wiki' in the menu will load it right in the page, rather than opening a new tab.
-- Inventory - Only open multiple
-  - Lock opening things in your inventory unless you have multiple of them, which will still look the 'Open all'.
+- Location Catch Stats
+  - Adds an item under the "Mouse" menu to see your catch stats for the current location

 - Quick Filters and Sort
   - Adds one-click filters to the Trap and Base selectors to show only specific power types.
   - Adds one-click sorting to the Trap, Base, Charm, and Cheese selectors to sort by Power, Power Bonus, Luck, Attraction Bonus, name, or quantity owned (for cheese and charms).
   - Modifies the Skins selector to show full size skin images.

 - Quick Send Supplies
   - Hovering over the Send Supplies button (including the ones on the Hover Profiles feature) will let you quickly pick an item, enter a quantity, and send it to the person.
   - Allows you to set four different items to be shown in the quick send supplies menu.

+- Taller Windows
+  - Makes popup windows taller.

 - TEM Crowns
   - Updates the look of the Trap Effectiveness meter and display to be more modern and sleek.
   - Adds the attraction rate of each mouse to the TEM display.
   - Adds a crown image to each mouse, hovering over the mouse will show your total caught for that mouse.

-- Taller Windows
+- Ultimate Checkmark
-  - Makes popup windows taller.
+  - Adds more things collect on the items view of your Hunter profile

-#### Element Hiding
+### Element Hiding

 - Remove Footer
   - Hides the footer.